Fukushū o Koinegau Saikyō Yūsha wa: Targets

 A saintess and one of Raoul's former companions.
-While seemingly a pure-hearted maiden, in truth, she is a religious fanatic who believes that, to be granted "salvation" and ascend to heaven after death, one must give in to their dark impulses.
-She is indirectly responsible for all the tragedies in Raoul's life, as she used her powers on the people responsible to compel them into carrying them out to satisfy their desires.
-In the end, she is executed by the kingdom after her crimes are exposed, with her believing to the end that her actions were morally correct, only for Raoul to pursue her soul to the afterlife and reveal that, for her crimes, she has been sentenced to hell alongside those she corrupted, which finally shatters her faith.
+While seemingly a pure-hearted maiden, in truth, she is a corrupt religious zealot who believes that achieving "salvation" means giving in to one's basest desires.
+Christiana is indirectly responsible for all the tragedies in Raoul's life (in manga), as she compelled many of the culprits to carry them out through her powers.
+In the end, she is executed after her crimes are exposed, believing to the end that she was correct, only for Raoul to finally shatter her faith by pursuing her to the afterlife and revealing that, for her actions, she has been damned to hell alongside those she corrupted.